Deferred Down Payment Scam Exposed

 - Get pre-approved through your bank, credit union or use online auto finance services for the best rates.

-- Carefully read and understand everything you sign and agree too.
+- Carefully read and understand everything you sign.

 - DO NOT let a car dealer or salesperson talk you into putting down more money than you can comfortably afford.